- WRRSP Staff are still working from home and are under Travel Restrictions. The best way to reach us is by email.

 Each year, Ohio EPA invites entities with potential WRRSP projects to nominate them for inclusion in either the fast-track or two-year funding cycle.
-Complete WRRSP nomination forms will be accepted August 1 - 28, 2020 for the following Program Year.
+Complete WRRSP nomination forms will be accepted during the current year's nomination period for the following Program Year.
 Projects are then scored, ranked and placed on the Intended Projects List in the WPCLF Program Management Plan (PMP).
 Please review the FAQs tab for eligibility information.

 All WRRSP projects require the placement of an Environmental Covenant (EC) on any and all acreage acquired with WRRSP funds.
 The EC includes use restrictions for the purpose of upholding the site’s conservation values, in perpetuity.
 Parties to the covenant include the property owner, holder and Ohio EPA.